Charges Against Stormy Daniels Dropped Hours After Strip Club Arrest

-Stormy Daniels will not face any criminal charges after all, following an early-morning arrest Thursday after her performance at an Ohio strip club.
+Stormy Daniels will not face any criminal charges after all following an early-morning arrest Thursday after her performance at an Ohio strip club.

-As The Palm Beach Post reports, Stormy (real name: Stephanie Marie Clifford) had been performing at Siren’s Gentleman’s Club in Columbus, Ohio early Thursday morning when the cops showed up.
+As The Palm Beach Post reports, Stormy (real name: Stephanie Marie Clifford) had been performing at Siren’s Gentleman’s Club in Columbus, Ohio, early Thursday morning when the cops showed up.
 She and two other performers, identified as Miranda Panda and Brittany Walters, were also arrested.
 It is not clear if “Miranda Panda” and “Brittany Walters” are the performers’ real names or stage names.
-All three were accused of illegal sexual oriented activity in a sexually oriented business, a misdemeanor in Ohio.
+All three were accused of illegal sexual-oriented activity in a sexually-oriented business, a misdemeanor in Ohio.

 However, in a statement, Columbus City Attorney Zach Klein said that he was dropping the charges “based on the fact that Ms. Clifford has not made regular appearances at this establishment as required under the law.”
 It seems she may have been able to evade charges on a technicality, however.

-According to Ohio law, a nude or semi-nude performer at a sexually-oriented business, such as a strip club, may not touch, or be touched by, anyone who is not a close relative.
+According to Ohio law, a nude or semi-nude performer at a sexually-oriented business, such as a strip club, may not touch or be touched by anyone who is not a close relative.
 However, the way the law is written, it only applies to “regular performers.”
 Since Stormy was a guest performer at Siren’s and not a regular performer, she was able to avoid charges.

 I just knew our stripper poll would have come fom Sirens in Columbus, OH today. #FreeStormy pic.twitter.com/vSe83PRVvA